batistagroup/qflux/docs/qflux/Open_Systems/spinhalfOpen.md

 In the following code, we instantiate the quantum simulation with `QubitDynamicsOS`, this class implements quantum dynamics simulation which can be non-unitary.

 The `QubitDynamicsOS` class extends `DynamicsOS` and provides support for simulating quantum dynamics using either a **density matrix** or a **Kraus operator** representation.
 One can specify performing either a Kraus operator or density matrix simulation when instantiating `QubitDynamicsOS`.
-Either can accept a propogator obtained from a quantum master equation of the users choice by specifying `Gprop` or by calculating it using the Lindblad equation through `DynamicsOS` shown above.
+Either can accept a propagator obtained from a quantum master equation of the users choice by specifying `Gprop` or by calculating it using the Lindblad equation through `DynamicsOS` shown above.
 The class `QubitDynamicsOS` also provides structure for circuit-based simulation with Qiskit backends.

 ---